funkhaus/8baseDemo-frontend/README.md

 This is a basic demo of how to build a basic 8Base powered application using Nuxt as a frontend.

+It will cover user sign up, sign in, create a post with an image, "like" a post.

 ## Requirements

 1. Will need more than the Free Tier of 8Base to use good Auth.

-## Install

-1. Install Nuxt
-2. Install Nuxt Apollo
-3. Install filestack

-## 1. Config Nuxt Apollo

-Get endpoint URL from: https://app.8base.com/settings/general

-## 2. Setup data model in 8Base:
+## 1. Setup data model in 8Base:

 Go to: https://app.8base.com/data